 - Kate Dooley.
 Kate's research investigates the science-policy interface around terrestrial carbon science in international climate politics, looking at the normative questions inherent in balancing the multiple demands on land - for climate, development and environmental goals.
 Supervisors: Associate Professor Peter Christoff and Dr Robyn Eckersley.

 - Lynette Peterson.
 Lynette's doctoral research is looking at 'official' and 'non-official' responses to the environmental effects of gold-mining in Victoria, from the 1850s - early 1900s.
-Supervisors: A/Prof Ian Rutherfurd, A/Prof Haripriya Rangan.
+Supervisors: Associate Professor Ian Rutherfurd and Associate Professor Haripriya Rangan.

 - Alister Self.
 Alister's doctoral research focuses on the politics of global climate finance, with a particular emphasis on how norms have participated in constructing this burgeoning regime.
-Supervisors: A/Prof Peter Christoff and Prof Jon Barnett.
+Supervisors: Associate Professor Peter Christoff and Professor Jon Barnett.